 Neoclassical is the type of architectural and artistic movement that bloomed around the 18th and 19th century in Europe and elsewhere as an effort to revive the classical forms of the Greek antiquity and the subsequent Roman Empire.
-In Greece as well, this type of architecture was very popular in the 19th and early 20th century, with many examples still standing today, such as the numerous neoklassika (mansions of these type) in the Plaka area, our Parliament building (previously the Royal Palace), the old Parliament House (now the National Historical Museum) the Zappeion Mansion, and of course the best examples of all: The Athenian Trilogy in Panepistimiou str., including the National Library, the University of Athens and the Academy.
+In Greece, this type of architecture was very popular in the 19th and early 20th century, with many examples still standing today, such as the numerous neoclassic mansions in Plaka, our Parliament building, which was previously the Royal Palace, the old Parliament House, which is now the National Historical Museum, the Zappeion Mansion, and of course, the best examples of all: The Athenian Trilogy in Panepistimiou str., including the National Library, the University of Athens and the Academy.

 The National Library

-The Univeristy of Athens
+The University of Athens

-The University of Athens or Panepistimion in Greek, lies at the heart of the Trilogy.
-It's the first one to have been constructed, back in 1864, and also the reason behind Panepistimiou street's name (literally University street) and the metro stop, Panepistimio right outside.
+The University of Athens -or Panepistimion in Greek-, lies at the heart of the Trilogy.
+It's the first one to have been constructed, back in 1864, and also the reason behind Panepistimiou street's name -which translates to 'University street'- and the metro stop, Panepistimio right outside.
 It's the only one out of the three to have been designed by Christian Hansen, brother to Theophile, the original architect of the other two.
-Nowadays, this building houses some administrative offices but it's also where official and graduation ceremonies for all the different departments of the first and oldest university in Greece-the National And Kapodistrian University- take place.
-This building is another example of neoclassical architecture, but compared to the other two somewhat simpler in style.
-Around the entrance we see many different statues of men, five to be precise.
+Nowadays, the building houses administrative offices, but it's also where official and graduation ceremonies for all the different departments of the first and oldest university in Greece, the National And Kapodistrian University, take place.
+This building is another example of neoclassical architecture but compared to the other two, it sports a somewhat simpler style.
+Around the entrance, you can see five different statues of men.
 The first one depicts the philhellene William Ewart Gladstone, a symbol of close ties between Europe and Greece.
-Second is Adamantios Korais, a leading figure during the Greek Enlightenment and also an important scholar and writer.
-Third is Ioannis Kapodistrias, first governor of Greece and a very charismatic political figure after whom the university is named.
-Fourth is Rigas Feraios, a writer and political thinker who played a major role and died in the war of Independence against the Ottoman Empire.
-The fifth is the Patriarch of Constantinople, Gregory the Fifth who was sent to the gallows by the Ottomans as a result of the Greeks' revolt against their rule in 1821.
+The second one depicts Adamantios Korais, a leading figure during the Greek Enlightenment and also an important scholar and writer.
+The third one depicts Ioannis Kapodistrias, the first governor of Greece and a very charismatic political figure after whom the university is named.
+The fourth depicts Rigas Feraios, a writer and political thinker who played a major role in the spirit of the country and died in the War of Independence against the Ottoman Empire.
+The fifth and last statue depicts the Patriarch of Constantinople, Gregory the Fifth who was sent to the gallows by the Ottomans as a result of the Greeks' revolt against their rule in 1821.